samkoesnadi/DDPG-tf2/README.md

 ![python 3](https://img.shields.io/badge/python-3-blue.svg)
 ![tensorflow 2](https://img.shields.io/badge/tensorflow-2-orange.svg)

-My implementation of DDPG based on paper https://arxiv.org/abs/1509.02971.
+My implementation of DDPG based on paper https://arxiv.org/abs/1509.02971, but also highly inspired by https://spinningup.openai.com/en/latest/algorithms/ddpg.html .
 This implementation is simple and can be used as a boilerplate for your need.
 It also modifies a bit the original algorithm which mainly aims to speed up the training process.